ShikangWen2000/ShikangWen2000.github.io/_teaching/2022-fall-teaching-1.md

 location: "Shanghai, China"
 ---

-In this course, I instructed the student to use the tool of daylight simulation and answered the relative problems that students met in practice.
+In this course, I guided students in using daylight simulation tools and addressed the practical challenges they encountered.